 Snorkelling in Havana

-This activity takes place in the late 19th century context of a conflict involving Spain, the United States, and Cuba.
-Participants will be picked up at 9:30 am from the Havana's National Museum of Fine Arts in a classic 1950s American car.
+At the end of the 19th century, diplomatic tensions led to war between Spain, the United States, and Cuba.
+A pickup will occur at 9:30 am from the entrance of Havana's National Museum of Fine Arts in a classic 1950s American car.

-After a 30-minute drive to the beach, an introductory class will be provided, covering safety rules and physical warm-up exercises.
-Participants will then don snorkeling gear.
+After a 30-minute drive to the beaches located 10 kilometres east of Havana, participants will receive an introductory class along with physical warm-up exercises and safety information.
+Once ready, snorkelling gear will be provided.
 Two guides will accompany the group, equipped with buoyancy aids for safety.

 Important Information

-You must be a strong swimmer and in good physical condition.
+You must be a strong swimmer and be in good physical condition.

 Preise